odoo/documentation/ecommerce/maximizing_revenue/reviews.rst

 ===============================
-How to enable comments & rating
+How To Enable Comments & Ratings
 ===============================

-Publishing and monitoring customer experience will help you gain the trust of new customers and better engage with your community.
-In 2 clicks, allow your customer to share their feedback!
+Publishing and monitoring the customer experience will help you gain the trust of new customers *and* engage better with your community.
+In just 2 clicks, you can allow your customers to share their feedback!

 .. image:: ./media/comment_post.png
    :align: center